ebrukilic61/Database-Management-Project-2023/README.md

 # Database-Management-Project---2023
-University group project for database management lesson
+It's a university group project for a database management lesson.
+We created a job-seeking application by using Java and plpgsql.

 Contributors:
 Beyza Fındık